 They are strong dogs that are mainly used as protectors of homes to respond to threats.
 The instinct to protect from both breeds will give you a dog that you can trust for your care.

 His energy is incredible, so you will always have a dog willing to interact with you unless he is sick.
 You will see that this dog runs, jumps, and plays all over the house all day long.

 Once they bond with their owner, they can hardly change it because their loyalty is impressive.
 They are very attached to their owner and will protect their property and the integrity of their master.

 They are dogs that become affectionate only with the members of their family being cheerful and fun.

-How to Train a German Shepherd Rottweiler Mix?
+Training a German Shepherd Rottweiler Mix

 In addition to the exercise routines that you must have with your dog to keep him healthy, you can also quickly train him.
 Mixed breed dogs learn as easily as other pure-type dog breeds.
 The basic steps for training are as follows: